gamershark/LARK2022-FBHCF-Fenrir/readme.txt

 Developed by: Jacob Paccione and Christian Rodriguez

-Narrative:
-You're the host of the International Time Conference: a gathering of the world's most prestigious time travelers.
+Narrative: You're the host of the International Time Conference: a gathering of the world's most prestigious time travelers.
 On the first night of the conference, one of the guests is inexplicably murderized.
 Now it's your job to figure out not only who did the deed, but also when.

 Instructions:
-Using a compatible Sony DualShock 4 (TM) controller, press the corresponding buttons.
-You're a gamer right?
-Figure it out :D
+Run the command '. main.sh' to start the game.
+All instructions for commands are given in the game.